 Know What To Do If You See a Bear

-If you see a bear before it notices you: stand still, don’t approach and enjoy the moment; then move away quietly in the opposite direction.
+If you see a bear before it notices you, don’t approach.
+Stand still, enjoy, then quietly move away.

-If you encounter a bear that’s aware of you: don’t run; running may trigger a chase response.
-Back away slowly.
+If a bear sees you, back away slowly.
+Never run; running may trigger a chase response.